news image

 The realism of the ship’s behavior depends on the effectiveness and application of the lessons learned.

-Each one of the three SIDMAR simulators has a 360° visual display, including the 360° Full Mission simulator, it has a floor projection system.
+Each one of the three SIDMAR simulators has a 360° visual display, including the 360° Full Mission simulator, which has a floor projection system.

 The simulation bridges are equipped with the technological instruments necessary for maneuvering in more than 50 types of ships with different propulsion, steering and positioning systems.